ansible/ansible-lightspeed-demos/docs/contributing.md

 ## Stay in Sync

-It is important to know how to keep your fork in sync with the upstream Workshops project.
+It is important to know how to keep your fork in sync with the upstream Ansible Lightspeed Demos project.

 ### Configuring Your Remotes